Independent, objective analysis, comparison and validation of digital video.

 FVT provides independent, objective analysis of digital video and a reliable way to compare originals against converted files.
 It then goes one step further, with automated single or multiple tool and method validation, against acceptance criteria that you define.

-CCTV and surveillance video is everywhere, and comes in many different formats.
+CCTV and surveillance video is everywhere, and comes in many different formats, including universal, hybrid and manufacturers' proprietary formats.

 Often, to review, analyse and present video, it needs to be converted.
 Any conversion can silently alter the integrity and authenticity of the video.